Clair Blank: Lover Come Back

-Representing Blank's short-lived foray into adult literature, Lover Come Back was published in 1940 by Gramercy.
-It does not appear to have ever been reprinted in novel form, although notifications in The Pittsburgh Press suggest that it was printed in a complete novel section there on April 13, 1941.
+Blank's short-lived foray into adult literature, Lover Come Back, was published in 1940 by Gramercy, now a division of Random House.
+It does not appear to have ever been reprinted in novel form.
+Notifications in The Pittsburgh Press suggest that it was printed in a complete novel section by the Pittsburgh daily newspaper on April 13, 1941.
 As a result of this limited print run, Lover Come Back is Blank's scarcest published novel.

 Lover Come Back echoes the Beverly Gray series in both plot and writing style.
-Just as Beverly Gray is a successful screenwriter, playwright, novelist and reporter for the Herald Tribune, Beverly Norcot shares the same vocations (and success) and reports for "The Times" (likely The New York Times).
+Just as Beverly Gray is a successful screenwriter, playwright, novelist, and reporter for the Herald Tribune, Beverly Norcot shares the same vocations and success, and reports for The Times, almost certainly a reference to The New York Times.
 Lover Come Back features a plot driven by events and coincidence.
 "In its series of mini-climaxes strung together, the book is a soap opera."
 The book's "major ingredients" consist of: